Infection & ResponseExam Focus

 Adaptive immunity is one of the highest-mark topics in AQA Unit 5 and underpins questions on vaccination (Topic 19) and monoclonal antibodies (Topic 21).
 Understanding it deeply unlocks marks across multiple topics.

-• 4-mark B cell response question: Antigen detected → specific B cell selected (clonal selection) → B cell divides (clonal expansion) → plasma cells produce antibodies → memory B cells formed.
-All five steps needed.
+• 4-mark B cell response question: Antigen detected → specific B cell selected (complementary receptor) → B cell divides → plasma cells produce antibodies → memory B cells formed.
+All five steps needed for full marks.

-• 5-6 mark primary vs secondary response: Must include: lag time difference, antibody level comparison, mechanism (memory cells), and why secondary response prevents disease.
-Include a named example.
+• 5–6 mark primary vs secondary response: Must include: time difference (5–10 days vs 1–3 days), antibody level comparison, mechanism (memory cells already present), and why the secondary response prevents disease.
+Include a named example such as vaccination.

-• Antibody function (2 marks): Tag pathogens for phagocytosis (opsonisation) AND neutralise toxins/prevent binding to host cells.
-Never say antibodies "kill" pathogens — they don't.
+• Antibody function (2 marks): Tag pathogens for phagocytosis AND neutralise toxins/prevent binding to host cells.
+Never say antibodies "kill" pathogens — they tag them.

-• Higher only — B vs T lymphocytes: Know that B cells produce antibodies (humoral immunity) and T cells kill infected cells (cell-mediated).
+• Higher tier — B vs T lymphocytes: Know that B cells produce antibodies and T cells include helper T cells (coordinate the response, activate B cells) and killer T cells (destroy infected cells).
 Know that HIV destroys helper T cells.
-These appear in higher-tier 4-mark questions.
+These appear in 4-mark higher-tier questions.

-Common mark losses: Saying antibodies kill pathogens directly (they tag them).
-Confusing plasma cells with memory cells (plasma cells make antibodies; memory cells provide future protection).
+Common mark losses: Saying antibodies kill pathogens directly (they tag them for phagocytes).
+Confusing plasma cells with memory cells (plasma cells make antibodies now; memory cells provide future protection).
 Describing the secondary response as slower than the primary.

 Keep building this topic